Effective Methods: Medication Assisted Treatment

 Buprenorphine attaches itself to the opiate receptors in the brain.
 When all traces of opiates or opioids aren’t free from these receptors, the subsequent reaction is precipitated withdrawal.
 Additionally, individuals on buprenorphine treatment will also be unable to feel the effects of moderate to high doses of opiates.

 One of the primary advantages of buprenorphine treatment is the medication may be prescribed in multiple settings, including clinics, hospitals, health departments, and correctional facilities.
 This makes buprenorphine overall a more accessible form of treatment.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) recommends medication-assisted therapies across a number of applications, with evidence-backed studies that prove their efficacy.

 Like methadone, buprenorphine treatment has no specific window of time.
 However, all clients are provided with information regarding a tapering schedule.
 If needed, prescribers may guide patients in a safe tapering regimen when the time comes.
-Overall, buprenorphine has also been considered a successful form of mediation-assisted treatment.
+Overall, buprenorphine has also been considered a successful form of medication-assisted treatment.

 The primary difference between drugs like methadone and buprenorphine, compared to Naltrexone, is that the two former are opioid agonists.
 Agonists work by activating the opioid receptors in the brain, which is how methadone and buprenorphine help individuals avoid withdrawal symptoms.